Stochastically modeled weakly reversible reaction networks with a single linkage class: Introduction

 In this paper, we do not consider the full class of weakly reversible networks, but instead restrict ourselves to those networks that are weakly reversible and have a single connected component (termed a ``linkage class'' in the literature).
 This particular set of networks was first studied in the deterministic context in \cite{AndBounded_ONE2011,AndGAC_ONE2011}, where it was shown that they necessarily have bounded, persistent trajectories.
 That is, for each trajectory $x(t)\in \R^d_{\ge 0}$, the expression $\sum_{i=1}^d |\ln(x_i(t))|$ is uniformly bounded in time.
 This subclass of models was studied in the stochastic context in \cite{AK2018}, where positive recurrence was proven under a few additional assumptions on the network, which we will not list here due to their technical nature.

-We prove in Theorem \ref{thm:main} that models that are weakly reversible and consist of a single linkage class are positive recurrent under two additional structural assumptions: (i) the system is \emph{binary} and (ii) for each species, there is a complex that is a multiple of that species.
+We prove in Theorem \ref{thm:main} that models that are weakly reversible and consist of a single linkage class are positive recurrent under two additional structural assumptions: (i) the system is \emph{binary} \reply{(see Definition \ref{def:binary})} and (ii) for each species, there is a complex that is a multiple of that species.
 As an example, these assumptions are met in \eqref{eq:example}.

 Providing a new class of models for which positive recurrence is guaranteed is the first major contribution of this paper.
 The second is the method of proof, which we believe will be useful in the study of a significantly wider class of models.
-In particular, most previous results related to positive recurrence of stochastically modeled reaction networks that the authors are aware of utilized the Foster-Lyapunov criteria related the continuous time Markov chain itself.
-In this article, we prove positive recurrence of the continuous time chain by studying an $n-$step embedded discrete time Markov chain.
+In particular, most previous results related to positive recurrence of stochastically modeled reaction networks that the authors are aware of utilized the Foster-Lyapunov criteria related to the continuous time Markov chain itself. \reply{In this article, we prove positive recurrence of the continuous time chain by studying the recurrence properties of the discrete time Markov chain that arises by observing the continuous time Markov chain after a fixed number of jumps.}

 This paper has the following outline.
 In Section \ref{sec:notation}, we briefly provide a catalog of notation we use throughout this paper.
 In Section \ref{sec:basic}, we provide the basic mathematical objects we will study.
 In Section \ref{sec:main_result} we state our main result and in Section \ref{sec:tiers} we introduce the concept of tier sequences, which is fundamental to show our main result.
 The connection between tiers and positive recurrence is detailed in Section~\ref{sec:positive_rec}, at the end of which the proof of the main structural result is given.